 ASP Evaluation vs. gTLD Evaluation

 Qualifying for the ASP does not automatically result in an approved application for a new gTLD.
 The ASP and the New gTLD Program have two distinct application processes, each with their own requirements and evaluations.
-All gTLD applicants will need to pass those requirements, regardless of any previous evaluations conducted during the ASP.
+All gTLD applicants will need to pass those requirements, regardless of any previous evaluations conducted for the ASP.

 All new gTLD applicants–supported or not–are required to submit a completed application for a new gTLD, which requires demonstration of the technical, operational, and financial capabilities needed to operate a gTLD.
-Applicants that apply for, but do not qualify for, support are still welcome to submit a new gTLD application, but would be required to pay the full gTLD application and evaluation fees.
+Applicants that apply for, but do not qualify for applicant support are still welcome to submit a new gTLD application, but would be required to pay the full gTLD application and evaluation fees.

 Applicant Support Program Timeline

 ICANN currently plans to accept ASP applications between [CYQ4 2024 to CYQ4 2025].
 Applications will be evaluated and results shared with applicants on an ongoing basis.
 Applicants are likely to receive evaluation results between [12-16 weeks] of submitting an application.
 This [12-16 week] timeframe is an estimate and assumes a complete application has been submitted and that no further information is required.
-Additional, unplanned interactions with the applicant will extend the timeframe for receiving results, as well as submitting documentation that requires translation.
+Additional, unplanned interactions with the applicant will extend the timeframe for receiving results, as will submitting documentation that requires translation.